IanEdington/learn/java/coursework.md

     - sub-classes through inheritance

 static:
+This field, method, or class is not tied to any particular instance of the enclosing class.
 Created and associated with class instead of instance.
 This means there is only one version for every instance to share.
 When methods are static they are usually called using the ClassName instead of the instanceName.